qlibs/mph/README.md

 ### Use case

-> Given list of N keys (strings known at compile-time) find a perfect hash function (maps keys into range from 0 to N-1) with fastest run-time execution.
+> Given a list of N keys (strings known at compile-time) find a perfect hash function (maps keys into range from 0 to N-1) with the fastest run-time execution.

 ### Features